Roland Rivers III

-Roland Rivers III is an American football quarterback who is currently a free agent.
+Roland Rivers III is an American football quarterback.
 He played college football at Valdosta State and Slippery Rock and was the 2019 winner of the Harlon Hill Trophy.
 He played for the Pittsburgh Maulers of the United States Football League (USFL) in 2022.

 Early life and education

 Rivers was born in Ellenwood, Georgia, and grew up in Atlanta.
 He was a fan of Michael Vick growing up, which motivated him to join a local Pop Warner football team in fifth grade.
 He originally played on the line, being "always a bigger kid," but started playing quarterback when 12 years old after seeing Ben Roethlisberger.
 He attended Tri-Cities High School in East Point, Georgia, for two years before transferring to Martin Luther King High School.
 At Tri-Cities, he played quarterback on the junior varsity team and tight end on the varsity.
 He played most of his junior season (at Martin Luther King) as a backup quarterback, seeing time as a starter when the main player at the position was injured.
 Rivers gained the starting position as a senior, and led his team to a 7–4 record and a playoff berth, throwing for 2,685 yards and 24 touchdowns.
 He was an honorable mention all-state selection, as Martin Luther King ultimately lost in the playoffs to Gainesville, who were led by Deshaun Watson.
 At Martin Luther King, Rivers also competed in swimming and track.

 Although Rivers received several offers from Division I-AA schools, he decided to accept an offer from Division II Valdosta State.
-He redshirted for his first season, 2014, and saw no action on the field.
+He redshirted as a freshman in 2014.
 He was a member of the scout team that year.
 As a redshirt-freshman in 2015, Rivers shared the starting quarterback position with E. J. Hilliard, helping lead the team to a 9–3 record while throwing for 548 yards and six touchdowns.

 Head coach David Dean and quarterbacks coach Justin Roper both left following the 2015 season, and the former was replaced by Kerwin Bell; Bell instituted his NFL-style offense, which "effectively tapped into Rivers' true potential," according to Pro Football Network.
 Rivers won the starting job and helped lead Valdosta State to a 6–1 start.
 However, in week eight, he suffered a torn labrum, which ended his season.
 He finished his 2016 campaign with 1,312 passing yards and 13 touchdowns, as well as 99 rush attempts for 301 yards and three touchdowns.
-He underwent surgery to repair his labrum in March 2017, and missed the entire 2017 season as a result of his injury.
+He underwent surgery to repair his labrum in March 2017 and missed the entire 2017 season as a result.